 Multiple Account Example Spreadsheet (.CSV)

 Click here to download an example spreadsheet (.CSV) with example data that you can refer to in order to make sure you are using the correct format.
+You may need to delete the header row prior to uploading.

 Please Note: Only bank account and credit card transactions can be imported into Monarch.
 Holdings, budgets, or aggregate cash flow total can not be imported but many of them are derived from the underlying transactions once you import transactions.
 To learn how to import account balance history, read here.